⚡ The TL;DR Verdict

 • Why: Cascais provides significantly more options for lively evening entertainment, including bars, clubs, and a casino.

-• Who this matters for: Travelers who enjoy a vibrant evening scene, late-night entertainment, and opportunities for socializing.
+• Who this matters for: Travelers who enjoy a dense evening scene, late-night entertainment, and opportunities for socializing.

 Sintra can be a mixed bag for families.
 Older children might be captivated by the 'fairytale' aspects of Pena Palace and the mysterious Initiation Well at Quinta da Regaleira.
 However, the extensive walking, uphill climbs, and potential crowds at popular attractions can be challenging for very young children or those in strollers.
 Some palaces are not stroller-friendly, and bus queues can be long.
 Planning carefully with breaks and snacks is essential to avoid meltdowns.